David Murray (RAF officer): Later life

 In October 2012, Murray became chief executive of national Armed Forces charity SSAFA.

 As chief executive of SSAFA, Murray led an organisation with an annual turnover of more than £55m, 900 paid staff (mainly medical professionals and social workers) and over 7500 volunteers, providing practical support and assistance to more than 50,000 people each year, from D-Day veterans to young soldiers wounded in Afghanistan.

 In September 2016, Murray was appointed controller/chief executive of the RAF Benevolent Fund.
 Founded in 1919, the RAF Benevolent Fund is the RAF's leading welfare charity supporting serving and former members of the RAF as well as their families.
 Annually, the charity spends over £18m supporting more than 41,000 members of the RAF family.
 Murray stepped down from the RAF Benevolent Fund in April 2020, succeeded by Air Vice Marshal Chris Elliot.

 In October 2020, Murray was appointed to the Veterans Advisory Board.
-In February 2021 he was named a Deputy Lieutenant for the County of Suffolk.
+In February 2021 he was named a Deputy Lieutenant for the County of Suffolk, and in August 2026 he was appointed Vice Lord-Lieutenant of Suffolk until 31 December 2029.

 In September 2021, Murray was appointed to the Royal Household as a Gentleman Usher.